SrgElephant/Schnucks-Coupon-Applier/README.md

   This program automates applying all of the digital coupons to a Schnucks account.
 Includes opening the web browser, logging in, clipping coupons, and optionally sending an email with the updated coupon value.

   Created in Ubuntu and Firefox.
-Two parts to this project:
+Parts to this project:

 * Python Setup
+* Initial Run
 * CronJob Setup

 Alternatively, manually visiting the website would be launching the terminal and running